 - If it's a base (mineral stains, hard water marks, soap scum, plaster, ashes) try an acid (vinegar, lemon, carbonated water).

 The trick with delicate fabrics, fine finishes, and paper crafts is to find a solvent that attacks the goo, but leaves the surface alone.
 Test carefully, and refer to care instructions if possible.
 Professional dry-cleaning is always an option.

 - Freeze the goo with ice (or dry ice) to make it brittle.
 Carefully chip, flake, or pick off.

 - Use a powder to absorb oily stains, then shake off or vacuum up.
 Baking soda works on oil, food or pet stains and most carpets; bentonite clay (kitty litter) absorbs oily spills on concrete, but avoid using it with any goop that can dry and harden.
 Both these remedies can be combined with wet or dry solvents, like soapy water or mineral spirits.

-- Dry shampoos can remove grease or oil, using ingredients like starchs, salts, and powdered detergents.
+- Dry shampoos can remove grease or oil, using ingredients like starches, salts, and powdered detergents.
 Shake-n-bake the dry shampoo with hair, fur, or fabric; then shake or vacuum out.

-- Some solvents are almost "dry," containing no water or oils.
-Turpentine, mineral spirits, and WD-40 are particularly water-repellant; they dissolve oils, grease, and some gums.
-Alcohol, acetone, and ammonia mix with water, and may discolor water-based dyes & finishes - but they dry quickly, so you can blot them up without needing to rinse.
+- Turpentine, mineral spirits, and WD-40: These solvents are almost "dry," containing no water or oils, which makes them particularly water-repellent.
+They dissolve oils, grease, and some gums.
+Alcohol, acetone, and ammonia mix with water, and may discolor water-based dyes and finishes, but they dry quickly, so you can blot them up without needing to rinse.

 Hope these remedies help rescue your holiday!